1803 Info 4 for Thomas Crompton |

 Isabell Williams Wife M 31 Yorks, Harpham

-Gilbert B???
-Williams Son 8 Yorks, Scampston
+Gilbert Beckett Williams Son 8 Yorks, Scampston

 Hyla Gwyn[ne] Williams Son 2 Yorks, Scampston